 The Government Revenue Dataset

-The most recent version of the Government Revenue Dataset – released in July 2017 – is open and free to use.
-The primary data file (core dataset) is available for download in two formats and can be downloaded from UNU-WIDER, which now hosts an maintains the GRD.
+An updated version of the UNU-WIDER Government Revenue Dataset (GRD) was released in August 2021.
+The update includes the latest available tax and revenue data for 196 countries, providing a complete picture of government revenue and tax trends over time and allowing for analysis at the country, regional, or cross-country level.
+The primary data file (core dataset) is available for download in two formats and can be downloaded from UNU-WIDER, which now hosts and updates the GRD.

 The GRD contains data on a range of policy-relevant indicators, allowing for analysis of revenue and tax trends over time at the regional or country level.
 Where possible, figures are also expressed both inclusive and exclusive of natural resource revenues, which helps to overcome a major obstacle to cross-country comparisons in existing data sources.